Workplace rights and adverse action

 Workplace rights and associated protections apply to all employees, from construction workers to Senior Executives, irrespective of what you earn.
 At Maurice Blackburn we are committed to protecting your rights and ensuring that you receive appropriate compensation for any injuries or wrongs you suffer for exercising such rights.

 Talk to us today to find out how we can help you.

 We can protect your workplace rights

-Many matters can be settled without need to go to litigation.
-In a number of successful cases, we have obtained substantial six-figure settlements without ever going to court.
-If a matter does proceed to court, it will be up to your employer to prove that it did not take adverse action against you because you exercised a workplace right.
+Many matters can be settled by negotiation, and in a number of particularly successful cases we have obtained substantial six-figure settlements without ever going to court.
+If a matter does proceed to court, it will be up to your employer to prove that they did not take adverse action against you because you exercised a workplace right.
 Time limits apply in cases of adverse action, so it’s important to get legal advice as soon as possible.

 Contact us to find out how we can help.

 Australian Licensed Aircraft Engineers Association v International Aviation Service Assistance Pty Ltd 193 FCR 526

 In 2009, in the first successful case under the Fair Work Act 2009, Maurice Blackburn prosecuted International Aviation Service Assistance for dismissing an employee because he had complained about his employment, and because he had taken his employer to court.
 Maurice Blackburn's employment lawyers proved to the Federal Court that the employer had lied about his performance, and then relied on those lies to terminate the employment.

 The employee was awarded a year's pay, interest, and compensation for the hurt and humiliation he had endured.